bsflw/harbour/readme.md

 ![Screenshot showing Keybase has verified a commit signature.](docs/images/harbour-rendered.png)

+## Archived

+This project was archived in early May of 2020, after [Keybase was purchased by Zoom](https://www.cnbc.com/2020/05/07/zoom-buys-keybase-in-first-deal-as-part-of-plan-to-fix-security.html).

 ## Getting started

 The instructions are much the same for Windows, Linux and macOS, just replace